Car camping is one of the best ways to get outdoors. It can be fun for everyone regardless of their fitness or skill level.

 When looking for a place to car camp, your best options are usually state parks and national parks.
 These are usually easy to access, well-maintained, and relatively inexpensive to camp in.
 Park rangers are available to help provide a level of safety and security and in many parks, you’ll have access to modern amenities.

 In most cases, you’ll be able to choose between different types of campsites.
-The most common types of campsites are primitive, electric, and full hookup.
+The most common types of campsites are primitive, electric, and full hookups.
 If you’re tent camping, you’ll choose either a primitive campsite or an electric one.
 Campsites with full hookups provide both water and plumbing for recreational vehicles and campers.

 A primitive campsite is just what it sounds like.
 It is a flat plot of land that does not have any electricity, water hookups, or plumbing.
 Many sites will, however, provide you with a fire ring, a picnic table, and a safe place to store your food.